 The PRC government has adopted regulations governing advertising content as well as internet access and the distribution of information over the internet.
 Under PRC advertising laws and regulations, we are obligated to monitor the advertising content shown on our websites to ensure that such content is true and accurate and in full compliance with applicable laws and regulations.
-See "Item 4.
-Information on the Company-B. Business Overview-Regulation- Regulations on Advertisements."
-Under the internet information regulations, internet content providers and internet publishers are prohibited from posting or displaying over the internet content that, among other things, compromises national security, harms the dignity or interests of the state, incites ethnic hatred or racial discrimination, undermines the PRC's religious policy, disturbs social order, disseminates obscenity or pornography, encourages gambling, violence, murder or fear, incites the commission of a crime, infringes upon the lawful rights and interests of a third party, or is otherwise prohibited by law or administrative regulations.
-See "Item 4.
-Information on the Company-B. Business Overview-Regulation-Regulations on Internet Content Services."
+See "Regulation-Regulations on Advertisements."
+Under the internet information regulations, internet content providers and internet publishers are prohibited from posting or displaying over the internet content that, among other things, compromises national security, harms the dignity or interests of the state, incites ethnic hatred or racial discrimination, undermines the PRC's religious policy, disturbs social order, disseminates obscenity or pornography, encourages gambling, violence, murder or fear, incites the commission of a crime, infringes upon the lawful rights and interests of a third party; or is otherwise prohibited by law or administrative regulations.
+See "Regulation-Regulations on Internet Content Services."